by Emily and Michael

 - Search for hidden sugars.
 There are many foods that are full of hidden sugars.
 Prime culprits include sauces (like ketchup, barbecue sauce, tomato-based pasta sauce, and teriyaki sauce) and most anything that says “honey” (like honey whole wheat bread or honey-roasted ham or turkey.)
 With the help of your child, who can play “detective,” check the food labels of any products you buy regularly and make adjustments as needed.
 This way, the staples in your house won’t be accidentally contributing to a high-sugar diet.

 - Add healthy alternatives before taking away favorites.
 Does your child insist on the usual granola bar and fruit snacks as lunchbox fillers?
-Work together to try adding in some new items to go along with those that don’t have added sugar, such as almonds, raisins, cubed cheese, cut fresh fruit, or raw vegetable slices like red peppers or cucumber.
+Work together to try adding in some new items to go along with those that don’t have added sugar, such as almonds, crispy chickpeas, cubed cheese, cut fresh fruit, or raw vegetable slices like red peppers or cucumber.
 Once your child is used to these new alternatives, it will be easier to rotate the old favorites out.

 Know that you are doing the right thing by helping to create a lower sugar environment for your child and preventing “secondhand sugar” exposure.
 But give yourself permission to allow these changes to happen gradually.
 It is important to involve your child in the process in order to minimize stress and make the changes stick for the long-term.